 This course expands the student's material production opportunities by considering the combination of technology and tools in conjunction with conventional painting and drawing media.
 Students will work with digital printing, airbrushing, plotter cut vinyl, laser cutters, and other tools to create new work.
-You will be challenged to re-invent aspects of your current style and production process to find new and improvisational and Drawing: Technology and Tools will provide students from all disciplines with exposure to industrial processes that are not easily accessible otherwise.
+You will be challenged to re-invent aspects of your current style and production process to find new and improvisational ways of translating your work into new forms.
+Painting and Drawing: Technology and Tools will provide students from all disciplines with exposure to industrial processes that are not easily accessible otherwise.
 (Prerequisite: FY101 or FY102 or FY106)